dberner/challenge-dberner/Documentation/runbook.md

 ## Connecting to application instances

-1. Collect the IP addresss of of the application instances `for i in $(aws autoscaling describe-auto-scaling-instances | grep InstanceId | cut -d'"' -f4); do aws ec2 describe-instances --instance-ids $i | grep 'PrivateIpAddress":'; done`
+1. Collect the IP addresss of of the application instances:

+`for i in $(aws autoscaling describe-auto-scaling-instances | grep InstanceId | cut -d'"' -f4); do aws ec2 describe-instances --instance-ids $i | grep 'PrivateIpAddress":'; done`

 Example output: